Frequently Asked Questions

 Question: Why is Baldwin Lake important?

 Answer: The Lake currently serves several important functions within the Los Angeles River watershed.
-It collects runoff from the San Gabriel Mountains, retains it onsite to provide filtration, recharge and habitat, and is a vital resource of educational, scenic and restorative value for the more than 350,000 people who annually visit the 127-acre Los Angeles County Arboretum.
+It collects runoff from the San Gabriel Mountains, retains it onsite to provide filtration, recharge and habitat, and is a vital resource of educational, scenic and restorative value for the nearly 400,000 people who annually visit the 127-acre Los Angeles County Arboretum and Botanic Garden.

 Q: What is current state of the Lake?